The best bug is a bug that does not enter the software, and according to our experience a proper first level of testing (aka Unit Testing

 In your unit test you should test all of these scenarios:

-• does the method return a string that does not contain any other characters apart from A-Z, a-z, 0-9 and space
+- does the method return a string that does not contain any other characters apart from

 1